 The items in the scope of this statement are also subject to the annual audited disclosures in SSAP No. 26R—Bonds, paragraph 30.f.

-Identification of short-term investments, or substantially similar investments in which remain on the short-term schedule for more than one year.
+Identification of cash equivalents and short-term investments, (or substantially similar investments), which remain on the same reporting schedule for more than one consecutive reporting period.
+This disclosure is satisfied by use of a designated code in the investment schedules of the statutory financial statements.

 Staff Review Completed by: Jim Pinegar, NAIC Staff – June 2020